Lietuvos krepšinio lyga: Modern era

 2010–11 saw Žalgiris reclaim the title, beating Lietuvos rytas 4–1.
 In the finals of 2012 Žalgiris was the winner again, by sweeping Lietuvos Rytas 3–0.
 During the 2013–14 season, Žalgiris defeated Neptūnas in the final.

-The 2014–2015 season saw the introduction of the 'four wheel system', where all the teams have to play 40 games with no exceptions for teams competing in international competition like the past.
+The 2014–2015 season saw the introduction of the 'four wheel system', where all the teams have to play 40 games with no exceptions for teams competing in international competition like in the past.
 This year Žalgiris was able to finished 1st, but not before a dramatic win against Lietuvos rytas in the last game of the season 82–81.

 Žalgiris continued to dominate in the playoffs sweeping rivals Lietuvos rytas once again in the final.
 Despite a familiar ending, the season was marked by the growing competitiveness of the league, Neptūnas joined Žalgiris and Lietuvos rytas as a powerhouse and this edition saw a couple of upsets and close games from teams such as Pieno žvaigždės and Juventus Utena.
-Although a strong competitor Prienai had to go through blank season.
+Although a strong competitor Prienai had an underwhelming season.
 However, the final saw a two usual suspects once again - Žalgiris and Lietuvos Rytas.
 The Greens once again took the trophy back home by beating rivals 4–0.
 Team from Kaunas was led by all around sharpshooters in James Anderson and Artūras Milaknis who averaged 15.3 and 14.3 points a piece.
 The latter was named the MVP of the finals.

 Six 2015–16 LKL season teams participated in the European tournaments: Žalgiris (EuroLeague), Lietuvos rytas and Neptūnas (EuroCup), Juventus, Pieno žvaigždės, Šiauliai (FIBA Europe Cup).
 Lietkabelis, Vytautas and Nevėžis competed in the Baltic Basketball League.
 Dzūkija was the only LKL club not participating in any European or regional tournaments.
 The off-season moves by teams such as the rebranded Prienai (Vytautas Prienai–Birštonas), Lietkabelis and the continued work from last season's playoff seeds gave fans hope for one of the most competitive seasons in league history.
 During the season, Žalgiris won 1st place in the regular season, over Lietuvos rytas.
 In the playoffs, Neptūnas shocked everyone, by beating Rytas in the semifinals, and reaching the finals for the second time in club history.
 In the finals, Žalgiris beat Neptūnas 4–1 to win again.